rev-enge/invertek/readme.md

 The drive consist of different printed circuit board assemblies (PCBA) which are all soldered together.

-# Drive types and bords
+# Drive types and boards

 Each type of drive is composed of at least 4 PCBAs.
 Some of these boards are common to a number of drives.